Business Continuity & Resilience

 Insurance is an important risk transfer mechanism within a comprehensive Business Continuity Management strategy, but it should complement rather than replace proactive continuity measures.
 Understanding the role and limitations of insurance helps organizations develop balanced risk management approaches.

 Small and medium-sized enterprises often face unique challenges in implementing Business Continuity Management due to limited resources, but effective BCM is achievable and critical for SME survival.
-A pragmatic, scalable approach can provide substantial resilience benefits without overwhelming resource constraints.
+A pragmatic, flexible approach can provide substantial resilience benefits without overwhelming resource constraints.

 3 copies,